Final format requirements

 Guidance and resources related to the use and reporting of statistics are available here.

 References should be numbered sequentially first throughout the text and methods, then in tables, followed by figure legends and, finally, boxes; that is, references that appear only in tables, figure legends or boxes should be last in the reference list.
 Only one publication is given for each number.
-Only articles that have been published or accepted by a named publication or recognized preprint server should be in the numbered list; preprints of accepted articles in the reference list should be submitted with the manuscript.
-Published conference abstracts, numbered patents and research datasets that have been assigned a digital object identifier may be included in the reference list.
+Only articles that have been published or accepted by a named publication or recognized preprint server should be in the numbered list.
+Published conference abstracts and numbered patents may be included in the reference list.
 Grant details and acknowledgments are not permitted as numbered references.
 Footnotes are not used.

 BibTeX bibliography files cannot be accepted.
 LaTeX submission must contain all references within the manuscript .tex file itself (see above TeX/LaTeX section for more details).